jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    flag can take the values 0 to 2, to align  with the ``FEATURE_DETECTION`` mechanism.
 Default value is ``0``.

+-  ``ENABLE_PERMISSION_INDIRECTION``: Numeric value to set the bit SCR_EL3.PIEN in EL3 to enable permission indirection and overlay from EL2 as well as adding the relevant registers to the EL2 context save/restore operations.
+This flag can take the values 0 to 2, to align  with the ``FEATURE_DETECTION`` mechanism.
+Default value is ``0``.

 -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
 Default is 0.